DataBiosphere/jade-data-repo/README.md

    - Changes to integration, temp, or developer-namespace environments are good with regular PR approval (1 thumb for this repository).
    - Changes to dev or prod need more eyes, and perhaps a group discussion to discuss possible side effects or failure modes.

+## Developer Notes
+### Proper Handling of InterruptedException
+Care must be taken with a handling of InterruptedException.
+Code running in stairway flights must expect to receive InterruptedException during waiting states when the pod is being shut down.
+It is important that exception be allowed to propagate up to the stairway layer, so that proper termination and re-queuing of the flight can be performed.

+On the other hand, code running outside of the stairway flight, where the exception can become the response to a REST API, should catch the InterruptedException and replace it with a meaningful exception.
+Otherwise the caller gets a useless error message.

 ## Deployments
 The deployments of Terra Data Repository are:
 - [Production](https://jade-terra.datarepo-prod.broadinstitute.org/)